 How Often Should Cats Groom Themselves?

 Since self-grooming serves such an important purpose in a cat’s life, most cats spend anywhere from 30% to 50% of their waking hours self-grooming.
-Can you imagine if we bathed ourselves this much?
+Can you imagine if we bathed ourselves that much?
 Needless to say, you should see your cat self-grooming quite a lot.

 How Cats Groom Themselves